Group G

 Team-by-Team Analysis

-Spain enters Group G as a strong contender with realistic knockout ambitions, ranked top in the group with a Power Index of 7.5.
-Their UEFA pedigree brings deep World Cup experience to the competition.
-Key strengths include a top-tier FIFA ranking (9/10), excellent squad depth (8/10), a massive global fanbase (9/10), a storied World Cup pedigree (7/10).
-This well-rounded profile makes them dangerous in any group stage scenario.
-As the group favorite, Spain will be expected to top the group.
-The biggest challenge comes from Colombia (PI: 6.9), who are only 0.6 points behind.
-A slip against Cape Verde could complicate advancement.
-Expect strong fan turnout for Spain matches โ their global following ensures electric atmospheres at every group game.
-This is one of the most-watched teams in the tournament.
+Belgium enters Group G as a strong contender with realistic knockout ambitions, ranked top in the group with a Power Index of 8.3.
+Their UEFA pedigree brings meaningful tournament experience to the competition.
+Key strengths include a top-tier FIFA ranking (10/10), excellent squad depth (9/10).
+These factors will be crucial in navigating the group.
+As the group favorite, Belgium will be expected to top the group.
+The biggest challenge comes from Iran (PI: 5.8), who are only 2.5 points behind.
+A slip against New Zealand could complicate advancement.

-Uzbekistan enters Group G as an underdog facing a significant challenge, ranked third in the group with a Power Index of 2.8.
-Their AFC pedigree brings limited World Cup history but fresh energy to the competition.
-Qualification will be challenging for Uzbekistan, sitting 4.7 Power Index points behind the group leaders.
-However, the expanded format โ where the best 8 third-placed teams advance โ gives them a realistic path to the Round of 32.
-Beating Cape Verde and competing closely with the top seeds could be enough.
-Uzbekistan may not command the biggest crowds, but underdog narratives drive some of the best World Cup moments.
+Egypt enters Group G as an underdog facing a significant challenge, ranked third in the group with a Power Index of 4.8.
+Their CAF pedigree brings limited World Cup history but fresh energy to the competition.
+Qualification will be challenging for Egypt, sitting 3.5 Power Index points behind the group leaders.
+However, the expanded format — where the best 8 third-placed teams advance — gives them a realistic path to the Round of 32.
+Beating New Zealand and competing closely with the top seeds could be enough.
+Egypt may not command the biggest crowds, but underdog narratives drive some of the best World Cup moments.
 A strong opening result could galvanize both the team and neutral supporters.

-Cape Verde enters Group G as an underdog facing a significant challenge, ranked fourth in the group with a Power Index of 2.3.
-Their CAF pedigree brings limited World Cup history but fresh energy to the competition.
-Cape Verde face the toughest road in Group G, with a 5.2-point deficit to the top-ranked team.
+New Zealand enters Group G as an underdog facing a significant challenge, ranked fourth in the group with a Power Index of 2.9.
+Their OFC pedigree brings limited World Cup history but fresh energy to the competition.
+New Zealand face the toughest road in Group G, with a 5.4-point deficit to the top-ranked team.
 Every match will be a test, but the 48-team format and best third-place qualification rule means even a single upset could change everything.
-Cape Verde may not command the biggest crowds, but underdog narratives drive some of the best World Cup moments.
+New Zealand may not command the biggest crowds, but underdog narratives drive some of the best World Cup moments.
 A strong opening result could galvanize both the team and neutral supporters.

 Group Matches